Toronto Street Railway: Expansion (1874–1890)

 In 1874, the tracks on King Street were extended east to the Don River and west to Bathurst Street, becoming the city's third streetcar route.
 Later in that year, double track was laid on Church Street from King Street to Front Street then west to York Street in order to serve steam railway stations.
 The Sherbourne line followed, running on Sherbourne Street from King Street north to Carlton Street, east to Parliament Street and north to Winchester Street.
 In 1878, tracks were laid on Spadina Avenue between King and College Streets.
 By 1879, both the Yonge and Queen lines were fully converted to double track.

 In 1881, the King line was extended west to Strachan Avenue then south to Wellington Street.
 The portion south of King Street operated only during the Toronto Industrial Exhibition (today the Canadian National Exhibition) that took place annually at Exhibition Place.
-Also in 1881, the Church line was extended north from King Street to Bloor Street; a single track was laid on Wichester Street from Parliament to Sumach Street to serve the new nearby zoo; tracks were laid on Queen Street between Sherbourne and Parliament Streets.
+Also in 1881, the Church line was extended north from King Street to Bloor Street; a single track was laid on Winchester Street from Parliament to Sumach Street to serve the new nearby zoo; tracks were laid on Queen Street between Sherbourne and Parliament Streets.

 In 1882, tracks were laid on Parliament Street from Queen Street to Gerrard Street, proceeding east on Gerrard to River Street.
 Tracks were also laid on Ossington Avenue (then considered part of Dundas Street) and west on Dundas to Dufferin Street, which was then at the city limits bordering Village of Brockton.
 The Queen route was created along Queen Street East with the completion of track between Yonge and Sherbourne Streets, and between Parliament and River Streets.
 Tracks were also laid along York Street between King and Queen Streets, and on McCaul Street between Queen and College Streets.

 In 1883, after an agreement between the City and the University of Toronto to make College Street a public throughfare, tracks were laid on College from McCaul Street west to Spadina Avenue, and then north on Spadina to Bloor Street (the then-city limits).
 By this time, most streetcar routes terminated at or near St. Lawrence Market, the area being a major traffic source in the early 1880s.
 The TSR's complex of stables, carhouse and car shops was located nearby on Front Street.